af83/sponges/README.md

 ## Installation

-Ruby 1.9.3 and Redis are required.
+Ruby 1.9.2 (or superior) and Redis are required.

 Install it with rubygems: